aturkoz/WinOSFlap-Professional-Window-Manager-for-macOS/README.md

 ## 🚀 Get WinOSFlap (Full Version)

 Purchase the full version to unlock all features and support the development of high-quality macOS utilities.

 ### 👉 [Buy WinOSFlap on Lemon Squeezy](https://maxapp.lemonsqueezy.com/checkout/buy/ad33a567-1d41-4048-a4fa-b31564f25492)

-*(Requires macOS 11.0 or later)*
+*🛡️ **Safe & Secure:** WinOSFlap is fully **Apple Notarized**.
+This means the app has been scanned and verified by Apple to be free of malicious software.*

 ---

 ## ✨ Key Features
+* **Apple Notarized:** Verified and signed by Apple for a secure and seamless installation on macOS.
 * **Smart Snap Zones:** Drag windows to screen edges for instant tiling and resizing.
 * **Custom Shortcuts:** Manage your entire workspace without ever leaving the keyboard.
 * **Lightweight Performance:** Optimized to run silently in the background with near-zero CPU usage.